IliaLarchenko/Interviewer/README.md

 You can configure each models separately.
 Find more examples in the `.env.example` files provided.

 # Acknowledgements

 The service is powered by Gradio, and the demo version is hosted on HuggingFace Spaces.

 Even though the service can be used with great variety of models I want to specifically acknowledge a few of them:
-- **OpenAI**: For models like GPT-3.5, GPT-4, Whisper, and TTS-1.
+- **OpenAI**: For models like GPT, Whisper, and TTS-1.
 More details on their models and usage policies can be found at [OpenAI's website](https://www.openai.com).
 - **Meta**: For the Llama models, particularly the Meta-Llama-3-70B-Instruct, as well as Facebook-mms-tts-eng model.
 Visit [Meta AI](https://ai.facebook.com) for more information.
 - **HuggingFace**: For a wide range of models and APIs that greatly enhance the flexibility of this tool.
 For specific details on usage, refer to [Hugging Face's documentation](https://huggingface.co).

 Please ensure to review the specific documentation and follow the terms of service for each model and API you use, as this is crucial for responsible and compliant use of these technologies.

 # Important Legal and Compliance Information